Wat Chedi Luang Worawihan (Chedi Luang Temple)

 Entrance fee & opening hours

 The temple grounds are open daily from 6 am. until 6 pm.
-Admission is free.
+Admission is free for Thai people and 40 THB per person for foreigner.

 Wat Jedi Luang is one of the must see temple in the chiangmai old city.
 You will see the architecture of the ancient thai style, which is different to what you see in Bangkok and southern part of Thailand.